 >Matt4: We are arguing semantics here.
 It is true that you

->friend" is a different statement than "Chad is not my best
+>friend," is a different statement from "Chad is not my best

 >subcategory is a statement to which the law of excluded middle

 Of course it is a different statement.
 However, “Chad is a friend” is one of many true statements belonging to the set of statements for which “Chad is my best friend” is false.
 Similarly, if we apply the LEM to the statement, “I believe that God exists” what’s left in the set of sentences for which the first is false is much broader than you are willing to admit.
 It includes:

 “I have sufficient evidence that God does not exist to call God disproven,”

 “I see no evidence either way but given the extraordinary nature of the claim consider it unlikely,” and